Skip to Content Top

 Domestic violence is a significant issue here at home in Maryland and across the US at large.
 Understanding the cycle of domestic violence and how you can file for a protective order can help you break the cycle of violence and reclaim your life.

-If you look up "cycle of domestic violence" online, you'll get a lot of different results that break down the cycle into several steps (often as few as three or as many as six, depending on where you look).
+If you look up "cycle of domestic violence'' online, you'll get a lot of different results that break down the cycle into several steps (often as few as three or as many as six, depending on where you look).
 For the purpose of this blog, we're using the Maryland Department of Law Enforcement's (MDLE) definition, which breaks the cycle of violence into three parts.

 Before we begin describing the three phases, it's important to note that a relationship-building step often occurs before the cycle of violence begins.
 During this time, the abuser attempts to romance the victim and form a strong relationship with them.
 Once the abuser successfully builds a stable relationship with the victim, they begin executing the cycle of violence.